ibel123/paint-quality-spc/README.md

 ## Key Findings

 - In Dataset 1, three observations (7, 50, 93) were flagged by the T² chart.
-Only one (Obs 50) was detected by the individual Shewhart charts — demonstrating the added sensitivity of multivariate monitoring.
+Only one (Obs 50) was detected by the individual Shewhart charts, demonstrating the added sensitivity of multivariate monitoring.
 - In Dataset 2, Obs 115 produced a T² value of **51.84** against a UCL of 14.16 more than three times the limit, yet was invisible to all three individual charts.
 - T² decomposition revealed that **Gloss** was the dominant driver of the Obs 115 signal, contributing **88%** (45.47 out of 51.84) of the total T² value.
 - PCA confirmed that PC1 explains **80.4%** of total variance, with all three variables loading approximately equally indicating a strong shared quality factor across the process.